cgomesu/rpi-button-box/README.md

 # Requirements
 * Raspberry Pi
-  * 40 GPIO pins version
+  * 40 GPIO pins version (but you can easily adapt to any revision)
 * Python3
   * `gpiozero`, `rpi.gpio`, (and other standard Python libraries)

 # Installation
-The button box controller was developed for the [Raspberry Pi OS](https://www.raspberrypi.org/software/) but it should work with other similar systems for single board computers.
+The button box controller was developed for the Lite version of the [Raspberry Pi OS](https://www.raspberrypi.org/software/) but it should work with other similar systems for single board computers (e.g., [Armbian](https://www.armbian.com/)).
 The following instructions assume you're logged in with a `sudo` user (e.g., `pi`).

 1. Use `apt` to install required programs
 ```